lauradang/wiki-notes/Machine Learning/Convolutional Neural Networks/cnn-layers.md

   - Set filter size (eg. 2x2)
   - Set stride (eg. 2)
   - Find the maximum number in 2x2 matrix and store it in another grid (which is building to be the output), Keep going in intervals that was set by the stride

+## Average Pooling

+- Same as max pooling, but instead takes the **average** of the pixels that the filter covers
+- Typically not used for image classification since max pooling is better for edge detection
+  - Used for *smoothing* images

+## Feature Vector

+A series of numbers (a 1D matrix).
+It contains information describing an object's important characteristics.
+After the convolutional layers output specific features (e.g. for a car, it may output, there are wheels here), the feature vector will output this fact to make a classification.

 ## Dense Layers (Fully Connected Layers)